[Long Read] Next Irish Election will test whether what a government does makes a difference

 Reforms in planning and the ramping up of the Land Development Agency has created a pipeline of developments.
 Output is set to exceed this year’s target of 29,000 units and next year’s 33,000 target.

 None of these are sure winners.
-In housing the government is playing catch up and issue remains acute for large swathes of those the government parties (and particular FF) who need to attract former voters.
+In housing the government is playing catch up and the issue remains acute for large swathes of former voters the government parties (particularly FF) need to win back.

-The economy has thrived, with budget surpluses, pumped by record amounts of corporate tax.
+The economy has thrived, with budget surpluses pumped by record amounts of corporate tax.
 It has established a €100 billion social wealth fund to ease future healthcare, pension and climate costs.

-None of which is aimed at short term electoral advantage, since the fund cannot be touched until 2040 when it is expected that only the interest not the capital can be used to top up government spending.
+None of which is aimed at short term electoral advantage, since the fund cannot be touched until 2040 when it is expected that only the interest and not the capital can be used to top up government spending.

-Nor is the Shared Ireland Initiative likely to buy votes at the next election, yet run from the Taoiseach’s office, it’s role is to ensure that there’s co-ordination of North South components in national policy.
+Nor is the Shared Ireland Initiative likely to buy votes at the next election, yet run from the Taoiseach’s office, its role is to ensure that there’s co-ordination of North South components across national policy.

 Despite a general lack of interest in the press it is nevertheless is the first major post Belfast Agreement policy from either of its two main guarantors aimed at bolstering working relations on the island.